box/box-ui-elements/src/components/avatar/README.md

 **Image**
 ```
-// @NOTE (wyu): Although this is a simple example, I'm writing it in a JS file and requiring
+// @NOTE: Although this is a simple example, I'm writing it in a JS file and requiring
 // it here because the PNG image is huge, don't really want to blow up our package size.

 const AvatarImageExample = require('examples').AvatarImageExample;